syedQuadri7/internvault_assets/02-before-encrypt/assignment.md

   hostname: server
   path: /root/internvault
 difficulty: basic
-timelimit: 600
+timelimit: 1200
 ---
-You can see that there are 5 tabs at the top.
-Vault CLI, Web App, Database, and Code,.
-You are already familar with the Vault CLI from the previous challenge.
+You can see that there are 4 tabs at the top.
+VaultCLI, Web App, Database, and Code.
+You are already familar with the VaultCLI from the previous challenge.
 The Web App tab shows you a webpage with a Register and Login button.
 The Database tab shows the documents in the database, it is empty right now because we have not created any users.
 The Code tab shows the code that is being implemented in the backend.

+<p style="color:yellow;"><u>Note: Step 1 must be completed before the Web App and Database can load.</u></p>

 Lets see how it looks without encryption.